AndroidCrypto/MIFARE_Ultralight_EV1_Explorer/README.md

-# MIFARE Ultralight C Explorer
+# MIFARE Ultralight EV1 Explorer

 ## Description

-This app reads and writes data to NXP's MIFARE Ultralight C tag.
-It is tested with a fabric new Ultralight C type.
+This app reads and writes data to NXP's MIFARE Ultralight EV1 tag.
+It is tested with a fabric new Ultralight EV1 type.

-**Please do not use a MIFARE Ultralight or Ultralight EV1 tag with this app** - these have a similar command set but are different in Authentication, page locking, counter and other details.
+**Please do not use a MIFARE Ultralight or Ultralight C tag with this app** - these have a similar command set but are different in Authentication, page locking, counter and other details.
 Using these tag may brick your tag.

-The tutorial to this app is available on medium.com: https://medium.com/@androidcrypto/explore-a-mifare-ultralight-c-nfc-tag-android-java-e6408b1030cf
+The tutorial to this app is available on medium.com: ... please be patient

 ## Data Sheet

-The Mifare Ultralight C datasheet is a good source for all questions regarding programming this tag:
+The Mifare Ultralight EV1 datasheet is a good source for all questions regarding programming this tag:

-MIFARE Ultralight C: Get the datasheet here MF0ICU2: https://www.nxp.com/docs/en/data-sheet/MF0ICU2.pdf
+MIFARE Ultralight EV1: Get the datasheet here MF0ICU2: https://www.nxp.com/docs/en/data-sheet/MF0ICU2.pdf

 The datasheet is available in the docs folder of this repository, but it is always better to get one from the origin source.